zacernst/metalpipe/README.md

 # nanostream: Small-scale streaming data

+Hadoop is to Redis as
+Spark is to NanoStream

 Streaming data tools such as Storm, Flink, and Spark allow you to set up a data processing pipeline in a clear, intuitive manner.
 You work on creating each processor in the pipeline, and then stitch those together into a directed